TomBennett2202/NeuroOrganoidAnalysis/README.md

 - **`uncorrelated/`**: Contains graphs for uncorrelated (p-value < 0.05) pairwise comparisons.
 - **`lumen_graphs/`**: Contains graphs comparing metrics for organoids and nuclei, distinguishing between organoids with and without lumens in the z-slice images.
 - **`mitotic_graphs/`**: Contains graphs comparing metrics for nuclei classified as mitotic, non-mitotic, or artefacts.
 This directory also includes the results, saved as a CSVs, of the ad-hoc tests for each metric comparison.
-- **`pca_graphs/`**: Contains the results of principal component analysis (PCA) performed on the extracted metrics, visualizing the dimensionality reduction.
+- **`pca_graphs/`**: Contains the results of principal component analysis (PCA) performed on the extracted metrics, visualising the dimensionality reduction.

 ## Training Your Own Model